-My name is Irene-Angelica Chounta and currently, I am a Junior Professor (tenure-track) in “Computational Methods in Modeling and Analysis of Learning Processes” at the Department of Computer Science and Applied Cognitive Science at the University of Duisburg-Essen in Germany.
+My name is Irene-Angelica Chounta and currently, I am a Professor in “Computational Methods in Modeling and Analysis of Learning Processes” at the Department of Computer Science and Applied Cognitive Science at the University of Duisburg-Essen in Germany.
 My research focuses on computational learning analytics for technology-enhanced learning, Artificial Intelligence in Education (AIED) and educational technologies.
 My main research interest is to model learners’ behaviour in order to provide adaptive and personalized feedback, either in formal or informal contexts.

 I believe that education is the answer to many questions, along with kindness and understanding.
 I also believe in working together to achieving common goals.
 My overarching goal is to empower humans to aim for their dreams and beyond of what is “possible” and to use my privilege and power to provide opportunities and support those around me – especially, youth from underrepresented groups and minorities.
 Everyone has a right to education.